Pablo-Lemos/plot1d/README.md

 This is a very simple plotting script, to read a CSV file, and produce a plot comparing the 1D posterior distributions.
 See `plot_h0_review.py` for an example.

-Alternatively, the code can be pip installed with:
+Alternatively, the code can be installed with:

 ```
 git clone https://github.com/Pablo-Lemos/plot1d